TejasK1235/Sign_Language_Translator/README.md

 1. Visit the web interface served via Flask.
 2. Click the **Start** button on the homepage.
-3. A webcam window will pop up.
+3. A webcam will be activated.
 Perform your gesture in front of the camera.
-4. Press `q` to close the webcam window and return to the homepage.
+4. Press the **Stop** button to close the webcam.

 ---